pymupdf/PyMuPDF-Layout/llama_parse_results/markdowns/page_75.md

+BARSKA®

 # WARRANTY

-**BARSKA** warrants your microscope to be free from defects in materials and workmanship for one (1) year.
+BARSKA warrants your microscope to be free from defects in materials and workmanship for one (1) year.
 BARSKA will repair or replace such product or part thereof which, upon inspection by BARSKA, is found to be defective in materials or workmanship.
 As a condition to the obligation of BARSKA to repair or replace such product, the product must be returned to BARSKA together with proof-of-purchase satisfactory to BARSKA.

 The Proper Return Merchandise Authorization Number (RMA) must be obtained from BARSKA in advance of return.
 Call BARSKA at (909) 445-8168 to receive the number to be displayed on the outside of your shipping container.